 Trips to exhibitions, shows, concerts, lectures, factories, universities, careers exhibitions etc. are arranged for pupils taking subjects such as Geography, Science, Art, Music, Physical Education, English, Irish, LCVP, History and Agricultural Science.

 While many students take part in team building and outdoor pursuits trips during their time in Villiers, our annual ski trip is the most popular of our extracurricular trips.
 Many students partake in this trip during Transition Year, usually during the February Mid-Term Break.

-These also take place to various locations, most recently to Japan and Washington through our engagement with partner schools overseas.
+These also sometimes take place to various locations, most recently to Japan and Washington through our engagement with partner schools overseas.

 Debating and Public Speaking

 Students from all year groups are engaged in both Debating and Public Speaking.
 Students who participate are equipped with invaluable lifelong skills and expanded worldviews through participation in the Concern Worldwide Debating Competition, The Young Soroptimists’ and The Great Debate of the Historical Association, UK.
 Over the last few years Villiers students have had high profile success in the latter two competitions.

 Model United Nations, also known MUN, is an educational simulation and/or academic activity in which students can learn about diplomacy, international relations, and the United Nations.
 MUN involves and teaches participants speaking, debating, and writing skills, in addition to critical thinking, teamwork, and leadership abilities.
 It encourages students to develop a deeper understanding into current world issues.
 MUN club runs throughout the year as an afternoon activity.